 Here are 10 time management tips that will help you work more efficiently and squeeze more time out of your overly busy day:

 1. Plan in advance.
-Make a list with your tasks at the end of the day and prioritize them so that you can dive right in next morning.
+Make a list of your tasks at the end of the day and prioritize them so that you can dive right in the next morning.
 Break down your big tasks into smaller ones, and they will become more manageable.
 Be careful not to overload your to-do list for the day with 987 tasks; focus on accomplishing what really matters.

 2. Stop multitasking.
 Set aside time for just one task, focus on it, and finish it.
-Trying to do too many things at the same time is actually counterproductive, because it overstimulates the brain and creates more stress.
+Trying to do too many things at the same time is actually counterproductive because it overstimulates the brain and creates more stress.

 3. Say no and be selective – even if you have that deep need to be needed.
 Before you take on a new difficult project or a new client, think about how it will affect your week and your workload.
 You want to show up with your best self, so don’t overstretch yourself.

 4. Take breaks.
 Taking a break is not a waste of time; it’s a great way to reduce anxiety and boost productivity.
-After an hour or two of work you start to lose focus and become unproductive, so a short mini break will help you recharge and refocus.
+After an hour or two of work, you start to lose focus and become unproductive, so a short mini-break will help you recharge and refocus.
 The Pomodoro technique is a great tool to keep track of your work time and your breaks.

 6. Do things right the first time.
 When you get distracted, you make mistakes.
 When you make mistakes you have to go back and fix them.
 Try to get the job flawless the first time and you will see massive results.